 The given serial_number argument is numeric but is out of the range for the current date base.

 Thanks for reading CFI’s guide to the Excel WEEKNUM function.
-By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling.
+This occasionally overlooked function has a lot of common uses ranging from financial analysis to project management.
+By taking the time to learn and master these Excel functions, you’ll significantly speed up, and potentially automate, your financial modeling.
 To learn more, check out these additional CFI resources: